woctezuma/steamspypi/README.md

 ## Usage

-### Returns details for every game.
+### Returns details for 1000 games.
 Data is sorted by decreasing number of owners.

 A `page` parameter is now required for `all` requests, starting at `page=0`.
 You will be able to retrieve 1000 games per `all` request.